-The Stated Return Fund contains an annuity insurance contract with Prudential Retirement Insurance and Annuity Company ("Prudential").
+The Stated Return Fund contains an annuity insurance contract with Prudential Retirement Insurance and Annuity Company.
 Participants that elect this option may direct permitted withdrawal or transfers of all or a portion of their account balance at contract value.
 Contract value represents contributions made under the contracts, plus earnings, less participant withdrawals and administrative expenses.

 Interest is credited on contract balances using a single "portfolio rate" approach.
 Under this method, a single crediting rate is applied to all contributions made to this fund regardless of the timing of those contributions.
 Interest crediting rates are determined according to a specific formula.
 Factors that impact the formula include the fund's cash flow activity as well as the expected and actual investment experience of securities held in a commingled portfolio within Prudential's general account.
 The minimum crediting rate under the annuity contract is 1.50%.
-The average yield credited to participants at December 31, 2006 and 2005 was 4.55% and 4.48%, respectively.
+The rates credited to participants at December 31, 2007 and 2006 were 4.64% and 4.55%, respectively.
 Crediting rates are reviewed on an annual basis for resetting.

-The fair value of the investment contract in the Stated Return Fund held by the Trust at December 31, 2006 and 2005 was \$96,982,780 and \$103,719,572, respectively.
-The average yield for the Stated Return Fund was 4.67% and 4.58% for the years ended December 31, 2006 and 2005, respectively.
+The fair value of the investment contracts in the Stated Return Fund held by the Trust at December 31, 2007 and 2006 was \$93,828,401 and \$96,982,780, respectively.
+The average yield for the Stated Return Fund was 4.78% and 4.67% for the years ended December 31, 2007 and 2006, respectively.

-The Plan's ability to transact at contract value could be limited in the event the Company initiated contract termination.
+The Plan's ability to transact at contract value could be limited in the event of contract termination.
 There are no instances in which the issuer could terminate the contract and settle for an amount different than contract value.